SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 We, they, you, cannot criticize "MMT" if we are not considering all of: ZIRP, a fiat float, tax-driven, *and* the Job Guarantee.

-What this means is that the "weakness" pointed to by Wray is false.
+What this means is that the "weakness" pointed to by Wray is false *for the MMT Base Case*.
 It occurs in the present day real world because the nations in the global south are not running job guarantee policy, they are instead forcing the poor, the unemployed, to pay the price for getting the imports in the foreign currency.

 With this all stated, we can see the first mischaracterization by Vergnhanini & De&nbsp;Conti of "MMT", they write,

 > <span style="color: grey;">"The [sic.]
 MMT recognizes that if the country is forced to [sic.] international indebtedness because it is obliged to issue debt in a foreign